 The Office of Sports Information office is part of the Department of Athletics.
 Athletics news is posted under the Athletics section of the Web site.
 You may sign up to receive athletics news releases by sending an e-mail to the sports information director at email@example.com.

 The Office of Communication is happy to serve students and families in telling Huntingdon’s good news.
-If your club or organization is planning an event, be sure you post the event on the main calendar by submitting an Event Request Form to the Office of Travel and Event Planning (Tricia Grier); and then be sure you publicize it to the College community by submitting it to the Office of Communications by sending an email to email@example.com.
-Your publicity request must include the event title, the name of the group hosting the event, the purpose or content of the event, the date, time, place, and cost of the event, and how to RSVP, if necessary.
+If your club or organization is planning an event, be sure you request permission through the Office of Event Planning (334) 833-4563, and then be sure you publicize it to the College community by submitting it to the Office of Communication at firstname.lastname@example.org.
+Your publicity request must include the event title, the name of the group hosting the event, the purpose or content of the event, the audience you’d like to invite, the date, time, place, and cost of the event (if applicable), and how to RSVP, if necessary.
 Be sure to include an event contact person’s e-mail and phone number in the request.

 HUNTINGDON COLLEGE MAGAZINE

-Huntingdon College Magazine is published annually near the end of the calendar year and is distributed on-campus and mailed to alumni, friends, and parents of current students.
+Huntingdon College Magazine is published annually near the end of the calendar year and is distributed on-campus and mailed to alumni, friends, and home addresses of current students.
 You may also read it online.
-The magazine is produced by the Office of Communications.
+The magazine is produced by the Office of Communication.

-The Office of Communications produces numerous College publications for use in College marketing, including posters, brochures, and materials used by the Office of Admission.
-If your office or organization is in need of a poster or brochure, contact the Office of Communications so that we can discuss your needs and determine the most appropriate way to meet those needs.
+The Office of Communication produces numerous College publications for use in College marketing, including posters, brochures, and materials used by the Office of Admission.
+If your office or organization is in need of a poster or brochure, contact the Office of Communication so that we can discuss your needs and determine the most appropriate way to meet those needs.